gladejs/gladejs/README.md

 ### Rollup Configuration

-A single "`rollup.config.js`" file is used to configure your build process. \
+A single "`rollup.config.mjs`" file is used to configure your build process. \
 If you are not a NodeJS and/or Rollup guru, fret not, the defaults are just fine. \
-Nevertheless, [give it a quick glance](./rollup.config.js), it's relatively organised and documented.
+Nevertheless, [give it a quick glance](./rollup.config.mjs), it's relatively organised and documented.

 ### NPM Command Scripts

 GladeJS is directly controlled via NPM scripts, using the following commands :

--   "`npm start`" to run Rollup in 'watch' mode for live development
+-   "`npm run live`" to run Rollup "watch mode" for live development
--   "`npm run build`" to bundle your project for production delivery
+-   "`npm run build`" to bundle your project without any minification
 -   "`npm run clean`" to delete all files & folders created by GladeJS
+-   "`npm run build:prod`" to bundle your project **with** minification

 ### Pages & Components